 - We put the oil in a pan and, when it is hot, we make the polenta sticks on medium heat for a couple of minutes on each side.
 When they are somewhat crispy on both sides, we take them out and place them on absorbent paper, or in a colander, to eliminate the excess oil they may have, and serve.

-- Some broth tablets contain palm oil among its ingredients, so we recommend that you take a good look at the ingredients when purchasing them.
+- Some broth tablets contain palm oil among its ingredients, so we recommend that you look carefully at the ingredients when purchasing them.

-- If you prefer, you can make polenta sticks in the oven instead of fried, baking them at 150º for 30 minutes.
+- If you prefer, you can make the polenta sticks baked in the oven instead of fried, baking them at 150º for 30 minutes.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!